00PeterPham/tax-calculator/README.md

 * Include unit tests.

 ## TO DO:
-- Add check on form if no-digits are entered, return error msg
+- Add Unit Tests for the rest of Utils, add Error testing as well.
-- Add Unit Tests
+- Add Unit Tests for Components
 - Add LESS prefixer for all browsers
 - Style app
 - Figure out how to set defaultProps